VirtoCommerce/vc-cli-module-template/README.md

 where --ModuleName your module name, --Author your name and --CompanyName your company name

-* `vc-module-CustomerReviews` folder with module solution will be created
+* `vc-module-customer-reviews` folder with module solution will be created
 * PlatformVersion and PlatformNuGetPackageVersion parameters have "3.200.0" "3.200.0" default values respectively.
 You can skip these parameters if you use default versions